This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Nonetheless, I did still enjoy my time in Ireland, I just wasn’t swept off my feet, if that makes sense.
 My Ireland itinerary involved stopping in Dublin, Cork and Galway for three nights each.
 I also ventured to Belfast in Northern Ireland for three nights.
 I think my itinerary is perfect for other travellers who are either on a budget, have a restricted amount of travel days, or are travelling solo in Ireland.

 Here is a breakdown of my Irish itinerary, including my favourite things to do in each place and where I stayed.
-Hopefully this guide will help you in planning a trip to Ireland.
+Hopefully, this guide will help you in planning your own Ireland/Northern Ireland itinerary.

 But in Dublin, it felt like every other person was in a rush.
 The pace they kept was INSANE.
 I don’t know how anyone keeps up.
 Anyway, I did see and do a lot during my 2.5 days in Dublin, such as: